-Intellectual property (for example, trademarks, written materials, recipes, etc.) can be a company's most valuable asset and the acquisition, transfer, license or right to use such intellectual property is often an essential element in many business transactions.
+Intellectual property (for example, trademarks, written materials, recipes, etc.) is often one of the most valuable asset of a business and the acquisition, transfer, license or right to use such intellectual property is often an essential element in many business transactions.
 Recently, lenders, investors and financial institutions have considered and requested intellectual property assets as collateral to secure company obligations and financing.

 Intellectual property assets may be protected as patents, copyrights, trademarks or trade secrets.
 In addition, intellectual property may be protected based on theories and principles of unfair competition.
 The applicability and availability of such protection depends upon the specifics of the intellectual property and the type of protection desired.
 Also one or more than one form of protection may be applicable and available to certain intellectual property.
 For example, patent, copyright and trade secret protection is often applicable to software programs.